apostrophecms/apostrophe-profiler/README.md

 Finally, *remember that MongoDB limits you to 64 databases per collection*, and that more indexes mean more time and space consumed when inserting documents.
 Usually, for a CMS-driven website, this is fine because you are much more interested in read performance.
 But, do bear it in mind.

+> This module only makes index suggestions based on queries that flow normally through Apostrophe's cursor APIs, such as typical page and piece loading queries.
+Direct MongoDB queries on the collection object are not analyzed.

 ### Adding an index

 You can do this directly in the MongoDB shell: